joehalloran/shoppinglist_project/README.md

 ## Notes on deployment:

+This app uses The GAE Flexible Environment to allow use of Python packages not in the Standard Environment.

-Here is the [GAE deployment guide](https://cloud.google.com/python/django/flexible-environment) used for as a basis this app:
+Here is the [GAE deployment guide](https://cloud.google.com/python/django/flexible-environment) used for as a basis this app.

-### App.yaml:
+### app.yaml:
 The app.yaml is not included in this repository for security reasons.
-It contains sensititve environmental variables (Django SECRET_KEY, etc…)
+It contains sensititve environmental variables (e.g. Django SECRET_KEY, etc…)

 ### Static files:
 Static files are served by GAE a storage bucket.
 To deploy: